Q+A - Proposed nuclear deal between Iran and six world powers

 WHAT ARE THE NEGOTIATIONS?

-Britain, China, France, Germany, Russia and the United States have met with the Iranians three times since September, when foreign ministers from the six powers and Iran announced a renewal of negotiations.
-They are being coordinated by EU foreign policy chief Catherine Ashton.

-Two rounds of negotiations in Geneva in October and November failed to produce a deal, although diplomats involved said they were close to securing an interim agreement at the round of talks on November 7-9.
+Two rounds of negotiations in Geneva in October and November failed to produce a deal, although diplomats involved said they were close to securing an interim agreement at the round of talks last week.

-The goal of the talks in Geneva from Wednesday to Friday is to finalise an interim deal to allow time for the powers to negotiate a permanent agreement with Iran that would end a decade-long standoff and provide assurances to the six powers that Iran's atomic program will not ultimately produce bombs.
+The goal of the talks next Wednesday to Friday in Geneva is to finalize an interim deal to allow time for the powers to negotiate a permanent agreement with Iran that would end the decade-long standoff over Tehran's nuclear ambitions and provide assurances to the six powers that its atomic program would not produce bombs.

-U.S. Secretary of State John Kerry said on Monday he had no specific expectations for this week's talks.
-Under Secretary of State for Political Affairs Wendy Sherman was leading the U.S. delegation.

 WHAT IS IRAN BEING ASKED TO DO?

-- Stop producing uranium enriched to a fissile concentration of 20 percent, a relatively short technical step away from weapons-grade material

-- Convert all existing stocks of about 200 kg (440 pounds) of 20 percent enriched uranium to an oxide form - which would create an extra step for Iran if it wanted to reconvert it back into a form usable in weapons - or "downblend" it by mixing with lower enriched uranium to reduce the overall enrichment level (Iran already converts some of its 20 percent uranium to oxide)
+- Convert its existing stocks of about 200 kg (440 pounds) of 20 percent enriched uranium to an oxide form, which would create an extra step for Iran if it wanted to reconvert it back into a form usable in weapons;

+- Commit to producing less 3.5 percent enriched uranium by using fewer nuclear centrifuges.
+That would help reduce the overall amount of enriched uranium that Iran is producing;

 But Olli Heinonen, a nuclear expert at Harvard University and former chief inspector at the IAEA, questioned Obama's suggestion that the timeline for Iran's ability to produce a nuclear bomb would be pushed back months.
 With many centrifuges spinning in Iran, a weapons capability would inevitably remain.